-CC:DA invites collaborative efforts with other American and international organizations to develop descriptive standards for expanding the scope of the traditional library catalog to include emerging technologies that have not hitherto been covered by cataloging standards.
+CC:DA invites collaborative efforts with other American and international organizations to develop descriptive standards for expanding the scope of the traditional library catalog to include emerging technologies that have not hitherto been covered..
 This has historically involved work attendant to the development of the Anglo-American Cataloging Rules (AACR2), and subsequently Resource Description and Access (RDA).
 The committee also works closely with the Library of Congress and the Program for Cooperative Cataloging (PCC) on cataloging policy and problems in the use and interpretation of cataloging standards.
 Representatives from CC:DA work with other ALA committees to coordinate descriptive cataloging policy with developments in the MARC 21 format and in subject cataloging.

 Resource Description and Access (RDA) has been developed to replace the earlier Anglo-American Cataloguing Rules as an internationally accepted standard for descriptive cataloging.
 It provides a comprehensive set of data elements, guidelines and instructions on formulating data to support resource discovery covering all types of content and media.
 Underlying RDA is the IFLA Library Reference Model (IFLA LRM).
 The RDA Steering Committee (RSC) is the international body responsible for developing and maintaining RDA.
 The North American RDA Committee (NARDAC) is the entity responsible within the larger RDA governance structure for representing multiple constituencies in the North American region.
 ALA has up to two representatives who serve on NARDAC: the ALA Representative(s) to NARDAC.
 They are ex officio members of CC:DA, and serve as the conduit between CC:DA and NARDAC (and subsequently on to) the RSC.
+They serve as the conduit between CC:DA and NARDAC, with NARDAC subsequently serving as the conduit between the cataloging constituencies of the North American Regional Group (U.N.) and the RSC.
+As such, they are ex officio members of CC:DA.